KatDost/Mimic/README.md

 In our PAKDD paper (Citation below), we introduce a novel algorithm, MIMIC, which uses Imitate as a building block but relaxes this limitation.
 By allowing mixtures of multivariate Gaussians, our technique is able to model multi-cluster datasets and provide solutions for a substantially wider set of problems.

 Experiments confirm that MIMIC not only identifies potential biases in multi-cluster datasets which can be corrected early on but also improves classifier performance.
-The results are given in our PAKDD paper, however, we offer supplementary material and results [here](Mimic_Supplementary.pdf)
+The results are given in our PAKDD paper, however, we offer supplementary material and results [here](Mimic_Supplementary.pdf).

 # Citation
 If you want to use this implementation or cite Imitate in your publication, please cite the following ICDM paper: